What is the meaning of assets have debit balance and liabilities have credit balance?

 Example for Asset A/c

 Samsung Inc. acquired 2 plants & machinery for 2,50,000.
 Out of the 2, it sold 1 for 1,00,000.
 Also, 20,000 depreciation was charged.
-So, the ledger account for plant & machinery will be presented as follows in the books of Samsung Inc,
+So, the ledger account for plant & machinery will be presented as follows in the books of Samsung Inc.,

 With the purchase of 2 plants & machinery, there will be an increase in the overall assets of Samsung Inc. So, we will have to debit the purchase/increase in the asset.
 And on the sale of any asset purchased before, you need to credit the asset account.

-So, in this example, the above ledger shows the debit balance (debit side > credit side) in plant & machinery A/c (By Balance c/d – 1,30,000).
+In this example, the above ledger shows the debit balance (debit side > credit side) in plant & machinery A/c (By Balance c/d – 1,30,000).

-What is Credit balance?
+What is a Credit balance?

 While preparing a ledger account (T-account), if the sum of the credit side is greater than the sum of the debit balance, then we say that the account has a “credit balance“.